2016 Ohio Republican presidential primary

 The 2016 Ohio Republican presidential primary took place March 15 in the U.S. state of Ohio, as a part of the Republican Party's series of presidential primaries ahead of the 2016 presidential election.
 The Ohio primary was held alongside Republican primary elections in Florida, Illinois, Missouri and North Carolina, along with the Democratic contest in Ohio.

 The primary was won by the state's then governor, John Kasich.

 Background

-In the 2012 Republican primary elections, the Ohio primary was a winner-take-most primary scheduled for the 6th of March.
+In the 2012 Republican primary elections, the Ohio primary was a winner-take-most primary scheduled for March 6.
 However, the state's winner, Mitt Romney, reached only 37% of the vote and thus won only 58% of the state's delegates.
 House Bill 153, signed by Governor Kasich, moved the primary to March 15 for the 2016 contest, in what would be dubbed a second Super Tuesday by several news networks.
 In addition, in mid-September, Ohio's Republican Party decided to make the state's 66 delegates completely winner-take-all, in order to maximize the state's power on the nominating convention and to avoid a similar problem to what happened in 2012.
 This was also expected to help John Kasich, as the state's governor.